'Man of character and dignity': Civil rights icon John Lewis endorses Joe Biden on Wisconsin primary day

 Tweets about this

+Anup RT @usatodayDC: Rep. John Lewis is the latest top Democratic official to publicly back Joe Biden.
+Lewis' endorsement comes the same day as… 3 hours ago

+Trish Cooper 👍 👏 👏 👏 👏 'Man of character and dignity': Civil rights icon Rep. John Lewis endorses Joe Biden on Wisconsin primary… https://t.co/Pf4OgQScOv 3 hours ago

-DynamicAmerica.org 'Man of character and dignity': Civil rights icon John Lewis endorses Joe Biden on Wisconsin primary day… https://t.co/WxofqIwpZW 5 minutes ago
+Bob Jackson 'Man of character and dignity': Civil rights icon John Lewis endorses Joe Biden on Wisconsin primary day

-Michèle Haudebourg RT @usatodayDC: "I know Joe Biden as a man of character and dignity," civil rights icon Rep. John Lewis said.
-"A man who can not, and will… 14 minutes ago
+Phillyfly RT @usatodayDC: "I know Joe Biden as a man of character and dignity," civil rights icon Rep. John Lewis said.
+"A man who can not, and will… 4 hours ago

-USA TODAY Politics "I know Joe Biden as a man of character and dignity," civil rights icon Rep. John Lewis said.
-"A man who can not, a… https://t.co/PI72mKaYER 16 minutes ago
+USA TODAY Politics Rep. John Lewis is the latest top Democratic official to publicly back Joe Biden.
+Lewis' endorsement comes the same… https://t.co/JSGQqC7QIz 4 hours ago

-Rebecca Morin RT @carenbohan: 'Man of character and dignity': Civil rights icon John Lewis endorses Joe Biden on Wisconsin primary day https://t.co/6nf2U… 22 minutes ago
+Madman In A Blue Box ~DON'T BLINK 'Man of character and dignity': Civil rights icon John Lewis endorses Joe Biden on Wisconsin primary day

-Honey Three 'Man of character and dignity': Civil rights icon John Lewis endorses Joe Biden on Wisconsin primary day… https://t.co/expnufKGzY 36 minutes ago